UC Davis MBA Grad Pledges to Support Economic Growth in Liberia

 “Well, I just feel like, you know, a doctor can stop someone from dying.
 That’s what I want to do.”

 Gaye was stunned by her sudden declaration.
-She had somehow tapped into the same motivation driving him to pursue an MBA.
+She had somehow tapped into the same source of motivation driving him to pursue an MBA.

-As Gaye walks across the now silent stage to accept his diploma, he stops, then taps out a two-step shuffle like Mohammed Ali after a winning fight.
-The crowd explodes in cheers.
+As Gaye walks across the now silent stage to accept his diploma, he stops, taps out a two-step shuffle like Mohammed Ali after a winning fight and strides forward as the crowd explodes in cheers.

 Gaye will officially complete the MBA program in September.
-He’s booked a flight for the following weekend, which after 20 years will bring him back to his home country.
+He’s booked a flight for the following weekend to travel back to his home country, after an absence of 20 years.
 It’s the first of what he hopes to be many future visits to Liberia.

 He still has family there, who are all eager for his return.
 He doesn’t know if he’ll remember them or recognize any of the places from his boyhood.
 He’s read and heard about the reconstruction taking place with the roads, freeways and schools following Liberia’s declaration in 2016 that it was Ebola-free.
 He wants to learn more about where the country is in the rebuilding process.